 Part of planning your wedding photography timeline is also creating a shot list.
 Before we dive into what should be on your shot list, let’s talk about what shouldn’t be.
 By this time, you’ve already hired your photographer.
 You’ve chosen this person because you seen their work, talked with them and trust them to professionally do their job.
 So, let them.
 There are countless ‘Wedding Photography Shot List’s out there and most of them are useless.
 Why you ask?
 As a professional photographer, we know to capture a photo of the dress, the bride walking down the aisle and the grooms reaction.
 We know to get a picture of the ring exchange and your first kiss.
 We also know to capture your reception introduction, first dance, parent dances, toasts, cake cutting…I think you get my drift.

 What should be on your photo shot list are the items that make your wedding personal to you.
 Items such as the necklace your wearing belonging to your Grandmother.
-That you have a gift for each of your bridesmaids and you love the packaging you put together.
+The gift for each of your bridesmaids in pretty packaging.
 The extra ‘Thank You’ on the back of your program dedicated to those that cannot join in your celebration.
 These are the types of details to create a shot list of and provide to your photographer before the wedding.
 Combine these unique details and the items listed above and you’re off to a great start to creating a wedding photography timeline suited especially for your big day!

 Looking for more?
 Check out our other Wedding Photography Guides!